SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-3/sap-aem-int-day-3.md

 A new Advanced Event Mesh specific adapter will be made available in November 2023.
 If you already have this enabled in your Integration Suite environment, you can skip this step.
 Otherwise, follow the steps in this section to get a preview of the soon to be released AEM adapter:
 - Download [Integration Suite AEM Adapter](artifacts/AEM-Adapter-EA.zip)
-- Import the AEM adapter into your Integration Suite tenant.
+- Import the AEM adapter into your Integration Suite tenant by following the instructions in the [SAP documentation](https://help.sap.com/docs/integration-suite/sap-integration-suite/importing-custom-integration-adapter-in-cloud-foundry-environment#procedure) to upload and deploy this adapter.

 ### C) - Download and import the template integration flows package